A homotopy orbit spectrum for profinite groups

-In Section 2, for a finite group $G$, we use the fact that the homotopy colimit of a diagram of pointed simplicial sets is the diagonal of the simplicial replacement of the diagram, to obtain an alternative model for homotopy orbits.
-Then, in Section 3, we use this model to define the homotopy orbit spectrum for a profinite group $G$ and a certain type of $G$-spectrum $X$, which we now define.
-We point out that the following definition was essentially first formulated by Mark Behrens. \begin{Def} Given a profinite group $G$, let $\{N_i\}$ be a collection of open normal subgroups of $G$ such that $G \cong \lim_i G/N_i$.
-Then we let $S[[G]]$ be the spectrum $\holim_i (S[G/N_i])_\mathtt{f}$.
-Also, let $\{X_i\}$ be an inverse system of $G$-spectra and $G$-equivariant maps indexed over $\{i\}$, such that, for each $i$, the $G$-action on $X_i$ factors through $G/N_i$ (so that $X_i$ is a $G/N_i$-spectrum) and $X_i$ is a fibrant spectrum.
-Then we call the associated $G$-spectrum $X = \holim_i X_i$ an {\it $S[[G]]$-module}. \end{Def}
+In Section 2, for a finite group $G$, we use the fact that the homotopy colimit of a diagram of pointed simplicial sets is the diagonal of the simplicial replacement of the diagram, to obtain an alternative formulation of the homotopy orbits.
+Then, in Section 3, we use this formulation to define the homotopy orbit spectrum for a profinite group $G$ and a certain type of $G$-spectrum $X$, the category of which we now define.
+We point out that the concept of $S[[G]]$-module in the following definition was essentially first formulated by Mark Behrens. \begin{Def} Given a profinite group $G$, let $\{N_i\} := \{N_i\}_i$, indexed by $\{i\}$, be a cofinal subcollection of all the open normal subgroups of $G$, so that the diagram $\{G/N_i\}$ of finite discrete groups is an inverse system and there is the canonical isomorphism $G \cong \lim_i G/N_i$ of topological groups.
+We fix the collection $\{N_i\}$.
+We define where for each $i$, $S[G/N_i] := S^0 \wedge (G/N_i)_+$.
+Here, $S^0$ is the sphere spectrum and more detail about $S[G/N_i]$ is in Definition \ref{groupring}.
+Let be an inverse system of $G$-spectra and $G$-equivariant maps indexed over $\{i\}$, such that for each $i$, the $G$-action on $X_i$ factors through $G/N_i$ (so that $X_i$ is a $G/N_i$-spectrum) and $X_i$ is a fibrant spectrum.
+Then there is the $G$-spectrum and the pair $(\{X_i\}_i, \holim_i X_i)$ is an {\em $S[[G]]$-module}.
+Such pairs are the objects of the {\em category of $S[[G]]$-modules}.
+Let $(\{Y_i\}_i, \holim_i Y_i)$ be an $S[[G]]$-module and let be a natural transformation of diagrams of $G$-spectra, where for each $i$, there is the component $\tau_i \: X_i \to Y_i$ of $\tau$.
+There is the induced $G$-equivariant map of spectra, and the pair $(\tau, \holim_i \tau_i)$ is a {\em morphism of $S[[G]]$-modules} Definition \ref{strong} defines composition of morphisms, completing the definition of the category of $S[[G]]$-modules.
+This category depends on the fixed family $\{N_i\}$, but we do not mention $\{N_i\}$ explicitly in the term ``category of $S[[G]]$-modules." \end{Def}